William White (Mayflower passenger): In Plymouth Colony

-William White died late in the first winter, on the 21st of February in 1621.
+William White died late in the first winter, on 21 February in 1621.
 With the death of her husband Susanna White, with newborn Peregrine and five-year-old Resolved, became the only surviving widow out of the many families who perished that winter.
 By the Spring of 1621, 52 of the 102 persons who originally had arrived on the Mayflower at Cape Cod would be dead.

 In May 1621, Susanna White became the first Plymouth colony bride, marrying Edward Winslow, a fellow Mayflower passenger whose wife had perished on 24 March 1621.
 At least five children were born to Edward Winslow and his wife Susanna.

 And though deceased, in the 1623 Division of Land, White received five acres (akers) "lyeth behind the forte to the little ponde." (lying behind the fort to the little pond).
 Edward Winslow, his wife Susanna's husband since 12 May 1621, received four acres in the same section.
 White's sons Resolved and Peregrine were both listed with their step-father Edward Winslow and mother Susanna in the 1627 Division of Cattle, and moved with their parents to Marshfield in 1632.

 About 1638, the Winslows moved with Susanna's sons Resolved and Peregrine White, to Green Harbor, now called Marshfield, Massachusetts.
 Edward Winslow later became Governor of Plymouth County, and was also the colony agent in England.
 In England, his diplomatic skills soon came to the attention of Oliver Cromwell, the new Puritan leader of the country.
 Cromwell required Winslow head a joint award reparations commission to assess damage caused by Danish ships.

 Edward Winslow lived in England the last six years of his life, serving the government there.
 When his will was written in 1654 as resident of London, the document stated that he left his New England property to his son Josiah "hee (sic) allowing to my wife a full third parte thereof for her life also" so it is probable that his wife did not follow him to London.
 Edward Winslow died of fever on 7/8 May 1655 while on a British military expedition in the Caribbean.

 There is no trace of Susanna's death beyond a sales record in 1647, and no further record of Susanna has been found.
 Though she was the wife of one colony governor and the mother of another, the first bride in the colony and the mother of the famed Peregrine White, she seems forgotten in the records.